-Prepaid insurance.
-Premiums you pay before you are 65 for insurance for medical care for yourself, your spouse, or your dependents after you are 65 are medical care expenses in the year paid if they are:
+Prepaid insurance premiums.
+Premiums you pay before you are age 65 for insurance for medical care for yourself, your spouse, or your dependents after you are age 65 are medical care expenses in the year paid if they are:

-- 1) Payable in equal yearly installments, or more often, and - 2) Paid for at least 10 years, or until you reach 65 (but not for less than 5 years).
+- Payable in equal yearly installments, or more often, and - 2) Payable for at least 10 years, or until you reach age 65 (but not for less than 5 years).